MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 |Type|Description|
 |-|-
 [AdBuilderSpace](./AdBuilderSpace)|An object that contains methods for getting ad builders.
-For example, if you want to build an expanded text ad, you'd call the `expandedTextAdBuilder` method to get the [ExpandedTextAdBuilder](../reference/ExpandedTextAdBuilder.md) object.
+For example, if you want to build an expanded text ad, you'd call the object's `expandedTextAdBuilder` method to get the [ExpandedTextAdBuilder](ExpandedTextAdBuilder.md) object.

 ## <a name="newkeywordbuilder"></a>newKeywordBuilder
 Gets a [builder](../concepts/builders.md) that you use to add a keyword to this ad group.